jensbambauer/seriale/site/content/series/utopia-plantitia.md

 ## Utopia Planitia | German Premiere
 Country: United States | Genre: Sci-Fi, Fantasy, Thriller | Director: George Reese | Writers: George Reese, Peter Groynom

-2120.
+The year 2120.
 Forty years after the fall of Earth.
 A small colony thrives in a small corner of the otherwise inhospitable Martian landscape called Utopia Planitia.
 The untimely death of a company executive raises questions among three colonists who will soon discover that heaven isn't all that it seems.